Mary Ann Bolton Undergraduate Research Award

 Three awards will be given:

-- Full time, undergraduate students at UNI from any major at the time of project completion are eligible to participate.
-This includes students who graduated in summer or fall 2018.
+- Full-time, undergraduate students at UNI from any major at the time of project completion are eligible to participate.
+This includes students who graduated in 2021.

-- Projects must have been completed for a UNI credit-bearing course OR for a faculty-mentored project, in any format or medium (e.g., print, video, painting, photograph, website, mobile application).
+- Projects must have been completed for a UNI credit-bearing course OR for a faculty-mentored project, in any format or medium (e.g., print, video, painting, photograph, website, mobile application, 3D models, construction).

 - Projects must be original work and not previously published.